Glassnode Docs

 • Clustering algorithms: Implementing heuristics and (machine learning) clustering algorithms that continuously track and update the corresponding set of on-chain labels for every exchange.

-For a more detailed analysis, please consult this article and get in touch with us via contact@glassnode.com to provide a correction or report an issue.
+For a more detailed analysis, please consult and get in touch with us via contact@glassnode.com to provide a correction or report an issue.

 Data Precision

 Complete accuracy in regard to exchange data remains elusive, but the expertise we have built up over many years allows us to track labels and exchange patterns with a high degree of certainty.
-Its accuracy has been validated against exchange balances in the lead-up to their Proof-of-Reserve address disclosures.
+Its against exchange balances in the lead-up to their Proof-of-Reserve address disclosures.

 Data Interpretation